amine-amazou/NS.JS/README.md

 **Purpose**: Registers a callback to be executed when the network state changes to offline.

 **Parameters**:
-callback: Function to execute when the network becomes offline.
+callback: Function to execute when the network becomes offline. <br>
-onload: If true, executes onloadcallback immediately if the page is offline on load.
+onload: If true, executes onloadcallback immediately if the page is offline on load. <br>
-onloadcallback: Function to execute if the page is offline when it loads.
+onloadcallback: Function to execute if the page is offline when it loads. <br>

 ```javascript